 Wind energy is more efficient than fossil energy sources (coal, natural, and oil).
 Wind turbines have a maximum efficiency of up to 59 percent, whereas fossil fuels have a maximum efficiency of 35-45 percent.
 Additionally, land-based onshore turbines are more cost-effective than fossil fuels.
 With robust investment in the wind energy sector and growing interest from industry players, the wind energy sector will witness a further reduction in energy prices, which will drive market growth.

 A rise in concern from governments for environment-friendly energy sources across the globe is expected to boost the growth of the global wind energy market growth.
 As the offshore and onshore wind turbine consumes zero amount of conventional fossil power, it reduces the carbon emission during power generation.
+Moreover, Future growth in the wind power market is anticipated to be fueled by the need for dependable, affordable, sustainable energy.
+The worldwide wind power market is also anticipated to be driven by favorable policy and regulatory frameworks adopted by various governments across various nations to promote renewable energy generation.

 Installation of a wind turbine with multiple mooring lines and anchors is costly at the initial stage.
 There are few sites across the globe with high wind speed, and setting up new wind firms in those places will lead to high installation costs.
 For instance, setting up a new wind firm will cost around $2,200/KW, with a maintenance cost of about 20-25% of the total levelized price per kWh.
 Such factors hinder the growth of the global wind energy market.